BM 380x180x70 [4x M8]

 bulk discounts:

 Give us a call tel: +48 888 99 98 98 or contact us through contact form on the contact page.
-You can check the power and the appearance of neodymium magnet in our power calculator magnetic mass calculator
+You can check the strength and the appearance of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.